 Today, 95% of the park is designated wilderness.
 It is recognized for its spectacular granite cliffs, giant Sequoia groves, waterfalls and crystal clear lakes, and biological diversity.
 The Park not only encompasses Yosemite Valley but also surrounding mountains and forests.

-Numerous trails suited for the novice as well as the most experienced hiker course bridalveil fallthrough this majestic property.
+Numerous trails suited for the novice as well as the most experienced hiker course through this majestic property.
 There are short nature trails and day hikes, as well as the most strenuous treks requiring great ascents, river crossing, and rock scrambling.
 One of the most popular spots is the Bridalveil Fall.
 There is easy access along a graded, paved path to this spectacular waterfall.
 It is a pleasant ½ mile walk to the viewpoint near the base of the falls’ mist trail.

 On a warm Valley day, it is a great place to be because you are bound to get wet.
 For the more adventuresome hiker is the trek to Clouds Rest, a seven mile strenuous hike which is all about the destination.
 The climb is intoxicating as one enters into the clouds.
 There are no summit-hungry hikers on this trail, unlike that of nearby Half Dome.